 “There's Jason with his back to me / Talkin' to his faculty / I start to get a funny feeling / Put the mask on in case his n*ggas start squealin' / Scream his name out (‘Ay yo, playboy!’) / Squeezed six, nothin' shorter / N*gga turned around holdin' his daughter”

 Life After Death’s intro, and by extension, Ready to Die’s outro, don’t just bleed into this song to nicely tie the records together.
-No, this song is a key factor in what ultimately drove Christopher Wallace’s Biggie Smalls character to suicide.
-“Somebody’s Gotta Die” is a capstone that reflects back on his previous album, casting nothing but pitch-black shadows.
+No, this song is a critical factor in what ultimately drove Christopher Wallace’s Biggie Smalls character to suicide.
+“Somebody’s Gotta Die” is a capstone that reflects on his previous album, casting nothing but pitch-black shadows.

 How do you keep the momentum going after you’ve just killed off your main character?